-Preceding studies focusing on how truly competitive the grocery retail industry is, and the impact of the degree of concentration on prices in the grocery retail industry, include Connor (2001), Yu and Connor (1999), Dobson and Waterson (1997), as well as Cotterill (1991, 1986).
-Yu and Connors (1999) study revealed that some price competition existed in the industry in terms of rivalry between the major industry leaders in the horizontal, vertical, and geographic dimensions.
+Preceding studies focussing on how truly competitive the grocery retail industry is, and the impact of the degree of concentration on prices in the grocery retail industry, include Connor (2001), Yu and Connor (1999), Dobson and Waterson (1997), as well as Cotterill (1991, 1986).

+Yu and Connor's (1999) study revealed that some price competition existed in the industry in terms of rivalry between the major industry leaders in the horizontal, vertical, and geographic dimensions.
 The study applied empirical cross-sectional analysis of retail price competition, and found that in the case of horizontal price competition, pricing was sensitive to different degrees of firm concentration in the industry; thus, differences in overall grocery prices across geographic markets in the industry existed in terms of competitive intensity as measured by market shares and/or market concentration.

 Cotterill and Harper (1995), drawing upon an earlier study that applied highly aggregated retail food price indexes published for 18 large U.S. metropolitan areas by the Bureau of Labor Statistics (Lamm, 1981), which found that industry concentration was positively related to food prices, also verified and concluded that there existed a positive industry concentration-price relationship for a sample of 34 local markets in and around Arkansas.
 Connor (2001) cited a 1999 study (Drescher and Connor, 1999) in which, aided by a 1993 special survey of consumer prices across 50 German cities and a comprehensive commercial data base on grocery stores, they established a relationship between the industry 5-firm concentration ratio (CR5) and grocery retail prices.
-The study found that as the industrys CR5 increased toward the studys sample mean of 88 percent, prices declined in the amount of 1.6 percentage points; but when the CR5 increased from 88 percent toward 100 percent, the resulting market power caused prices to increase by about 3.4 percentage points from their lowest levels.
+The study found that as the industry's CR5 increased toward the study's sample mean of 88 percent, prices declined in the amount of 1.6 percentage points; but when the CR5 increased from 88 percent toward 100%, the resulting market power caused prices to increase by about 3.4 percentage points from their lowest levels.

-Drawing from the Drescher-Connor approach of exploring causality between industry prices and concentration ratios, the present paper attempts to explain the basis of collusive pricing patterns in the grocery retail industry, whereby we investigate the impact of the industrys market concentration and pricing, and use it to establish evidence of collusive pricing behavior on the part of industry leaders.
-We apply the framework of basic prisoners dilemma game theoretic analysis to explain grocery pricing in the context of oligopoly market rivalry in which a competitor's conjectural variation about rival moves is strictly non-zero with a probability of being either correct or incorrect.
-The analysis is used to determine whether grocery retail pricing is based on cooperative (quasi-collusive) or non-cooperative (competitive) strategies, depending on whether or not rival conjectures about each others' moves and responses turn out to be certain.3 In section two of the paper, we present the prisoners' dilemma model in a system of finite repeated games.
-The empirical analysis is detailed in section 3, while section 4 presents the conclusions of the study.
+Drawing from the Drescher-Connor approach of exploring causality between industry prices and concentration ratios, the present paper attempts to explain the basis of collusive pricing patterns in the grocery retail industry, whereby we investigate the impact of the industry's four-firm concentration ratio (CR4)and pricing, and use it to establish evidence of collusive pricing behavior on the part of industry leaders.
+We apply the framework of basic prisoners' dilemma game theoretic analysis to explain grocery pricing in the context of oligopoly market rivalry in which a competitor's conjectural variation about rival moves is strictly non-zero with a probability of being either correct or incorrect.
+The analysis is used to determine whether grocery retail pricing is based on cooperative (quasicollusive) or non-cooperative (competitive) strategies, depending on whether or not rival conjectures about each others' moves and responses turn out to be certain.5